 The South West Heritage Trust is an independent charity committed to protecting and celebrating Somerset and Devon’s rich heritage.

 The Devonshire Association for the Advancement of Science, Literature and The Arts.
-Dedicated to the study and appreciation of all matters related to Devon.
+‘Exploring and celebrating all aspects of Devon’..

 Tiverton Community Radio.
 TCR radio is a volunteer run initiative broadcasting live shows and bringing together people in Tiverton.
 This station promotes local events, showcasts local musicians, artists, theatre, writers, history, social history, schools, local food and Petroc College